-In almost every state, tenants are entitled to a safe and livable home, regardless of how much rent you pay or whether your landlord tries to get you to accept a hovel.
-We’re talking about basic, important items such as a roof that keeps out rain and snow, hot water, heat, and sturdy floors and walls that aren’t in danger of imminent collapse.
+In almost every state, tenants are entitled to a safe and livable home, regardless of how much rent you pay.
+We’re talking about basic, important items such as a roof that keeps out rain and snow; hot water; heat; and sturdy floors and walls that aren’t in danger of imminent collapse.
 This list of necessary features includes the absence of significant danger from lead, asbestos, and, most recently, mold, plus reasonable protection from criminal intrusion.
-If the landlord refuses to provide or repair these aspects of your home, you may, depending on where you live, be able to:
+If the landlord refuses to provide or repair these aspects of your home, tenants may, depending on where you live, be able to:

 So what does it mean to say that your landlord is expected to fulfill an implied warranty of habitability?
-It means that the property owner must:
+In most places, it means that the property owner must:

 The chart below gives more examples of major versus minor repair problems.

 It is essential that you correctly classify your repair problem—major or minor—before approaching your landlord or taking stronger measures.
 Many of the legal steps you can take to force a landlord to deal with a major repair will not work for a minor repair and can land you in legal hot water if used improperly.

 Following are some concrete examples of the two types of problems.
 The test for every repair problem is: Does this make my rental unfit to live in?
 If so, it’s major; if not, it’s minor.

 |A roof leak that results in a wall of mildew in the bedroom||A roof leak that has caused a slight stain in the ceiling plaster in the hallway|

 |A totally broken hot water heater||A hot water heater that heats to five degrees less than the temperature required by state statute|

 |A furnace that won’t turn on||A furnace that clanks and creaks when the fan runs|

 |A front door that will not lock||A screen door (in front of a door that locks) with a broken latch|